TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 This section contains a general overview of topics that you will learn in this lesson.

 - Describe what environment variables are and their benefits.
-- Use dotenv to store and make environment variables available in your code.
+- Use a `.env` file to store and make environment variables available in your code.
 - Access environment variables using Node's `process.env` object.

 ### Environment variables